rheinwerk-verlag/planning-poker-jira/CONTRIBUTING.rst

 When reporting a bug, it is helpful to include additional information about the problem you have encountered:

-* A traceback and or screenshots of the issue
+* A traceback and/or screenshots of the issue
 * The versions of the involved packages
-* ideally a code example which can be used to consistently reproduce the bug
+* Ideally a code example which can be used to consistently reproduce the bug

 Making changes
 --------------